2025 Global CMT Research Convention

 4:45 PM: ToPIC: Building a CMT Guidance Document for the FDA

-• Dr. Shannon Strom, PhD, Senior Vice President of Regulatory Affairs, Aerogen Pharma
+• Shannon Strom, PhD, Senior Vice President of Regulatory Affairs, Aerogen Pharma

 5:15 PM: Forum: Obtaining Patient Perspectives to Help Inform Therapeutic Development and Clinical Trial Design